Projected branes as platforms for crystalline, superconducting, and higher-order topological phases

 \section{Projected crystalline topological insulators}

-~ We begin the discussion with a square lattice-based model Hamiltonian for crystalline symmetry protected Chern insulators and its corresponding phase diagram.
-While the existence of Chern insulators does not require any crystalline symmetry, there exist topological crystalline Chern insulators for which the band inversion simultaneously takes place at multiple TRIM points in the BZ that are connected by discrete crystalline symmetries of the underlying lattice, giving rise to robust gapless boundary or edge modes protected by a non-trivial bulk topological invariant~\cite{FuTCI2011, Slager2012, Shiozaki2014, bradlyn2017, PoVishwanath2017, slager2017, PoVishwanath2018, Fang2019, Vergniory2019, TangVishwanath2019}.
-A square lattice has discrete four-fold ($C_4$) crystalline rotational symmetry.
-Chern insulators protected by the $C_4$ symmetry can be identified from the following minimal two-band Bloch Hamiltonian
+~ We begin the discussion with a square lattice-based model Hamiltonian for crystalline symmetry protected Chern insulators and the corresponding phase diagram.
+While the existence of Chern insulators does not require any crystalline symmetry, there exist topological crystalline Chern insulators for which the band inversion simultaneously takes place at multiple TRIM points in the BZ that are connected by discrete crystalline symmetries of the underlying lattice, giving rise to robust gapless boundary or edge modes protected by a nontrivial bulk topological invariant~\cite{FuTCI2011, Slager2012, Shiozaki2014, bradlyn2017, PoVishwanath2017, slager2017, PoVishwanath2018, Fang2019, Vergniory2019, TangVishwanath2019}.
+A square lattice has discrete fourfold ($C_4$) crystalline rotational symmetry.
+Chern insulators protected by the $C_4$ symmetry can be described by the following minimal two-band Bloch Hamiltonian